 - (1) This special provision describes density testing of in-place HMA pavement with the use of nuclear density gauges.
 Conform to standard spec 460 as modified in this special provision.

 - (2) Provide and maintain a quality control program defined as all activities and documentation of the following:

 - 1. Selection of test sites.

-- 2. Testing.
+- Testing.

-- 3. Necessary adjustments in the process.
+- Necessary adjustments in the process.

 - 4. Process control inspection.

 - (3) Chapter 8 of the department's construction and materials manual (CMM) provides additional detailed guidance for QMP work and describes required procedures.
-Obtain the CMM from the department's web site at:

-http://roadwaystandards.dot.wi.gov/standards/cmm/index.htm
+https://wisconsindot.gov/rdwy/cmm/cm-08-00toc.pdf